unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 The Over-the-Air Update capability of Gateway Engine is essentially limited by the capabilities of the gateways themselves.

 # Process Monitoring
 Software crashes.
-This fact causes countless hours of sleep to be lost by IoT developers everywhere.
+This fact causes countless hours of lost sleep for IoT developers everywhere.
 Gateway Engine calms this issue down by utilizing the very popular, open source project [supervisor](http://supervisord.org).
-The `supervisor` tool provides a simple interface to monitoring a gateway application's statistics (runtime, exitcode, status, etc.) as well as immediately re-starting an application in case it crashes.
+The `supervisor` tool provides a simple interface to monitoring a gateway application's statistics (runtime, exitcode, status, etc.) as well as immediately restarting an application if it crashes.
 Since Gateway Engine relies on `supervisor` for these features, it comes with all of the configuration possibilities of `supervisor` for free as well.

 # Statistics Reporting
 The default behavior of Gateway Engine is to report things like: